horenbergerb/horenbergerb.github.io/_posts/2025-06-12-meta-memory-first-look.md

 # The rest of the paper: how useful is this theory?

 The authors note that this formulation doesn't work for real life cases, since we can't calculate entropy from singular observations like $\theta$ and $x$ if the underlying distributions aren't known.
-They use Kolmogorov complexity to argue in a long-winded way that you can use a predictive model's likelihoods to approximate Kalmogorov complexity (due to Shannon's source coding theorem?):
+They use Kolmogorov complexity to argue that you can use a predictive model's likelihoods to approximate Kalmogorov complexity:

 $$H^K(x \mid \hat{\theta}) \approx -\log_2 p(x \mid \hat{\theta})$$

+I think this is supposed to follow from Shannon's source coding theorem?
 And then that Kalmogorov complexity can be used to approximate entropy:

 $$\mathbb{E}_{x\sim X}[H^K(x)] \approx H(X)$$

 So, in the end, they are literally just doing simple math with the trained models' outputted logprobs to calculate entropies.
-This feels dubious to me, but I want to believe that it works.
+It's so simple that it makes me suspicious, but after stewing on it for a while, I find it believable.

 On the other hand, this new approximation is not a magical cheat code.
 It seems like they still can only calculate unintended memorization (and not total or intended memorization) for non-synthetic datasets.
 This is because there's no way to calculate $H(X)$ for non-synthetic data.
 As a result, the applicability is somewhat limited.